765 742 9066 Toggle Nav

 3. Prenups aren’t worth the money.
 In the grand scheme of things, paying for a properly-prepared prenup is a drop in the bucket compared to the possible ramifications of not having one should you need it.
 It’s much like home or car insurance: it’s not something we like shelling out money for at the time, but boy are we glad we have it when the need arises.
 A prolonged, messy divorce case costs exponentially more than a straightforward prenup, making them worth every penny.

 4. Prenups only cover the division of assets.
-A key part of prenuptial agreements does cover “who gets what,” when it comes to assets such as money held in various accounts, real estate, valuable items, vehicles, and more, but that’s not all.
+A key part of prenuptial agreements does cover “who gets what,” when it comes to assets such as money held in various accounts, real estate, family businesses, valuable items, vehicles, and more, but that’s not all.
 Prenups also handle debts, detailing who will be fiscally responsible for any loans, mortgages, or other outstanding accounts.
 In addition, non-financial items are sometimes covered, such as pet custody, social media clauses (to avoid being humiliated online), and policies protecting the sharing of sensitive information after a divorce.

 5. Prenuptial agreements are only helpful if the couple gets a divorce.
 Prenups usually address what will happen if the marriage is terminated by death in addition to the possibility of the marriage terminating due to divorce.
 It can set out your wishes for your finances and assets, which can be used as a reference in the estate planning context.
 It can also be used as a means to set out financial expectations during the marriage as well, such as how property will be acquired or how earnings will be spent throughout the relationship.
 Some prenups even set forth conduct issues.
 We do not advise that the prenup agreement be the sole estate planning document or that it govern how you will behave during the marriage, but some couples insist upon it.